Receive a free download on Management Education and the SDGs

 Learning Through Connection and Mindset

-For Sara, one of the programme’s most transformative elements was the session on developing a sustainability mindset, hosted by Dr. Ekaterina Ivanova from the PRME Working Group on Sustainability Mindset, and Vice Chair for Research, PRME Chapter Eurasia.
+For Sara, one of the Programme’s most transformative elements was the session on developing a sustainability mindset, hosted by Dr. Ekaterina Ivanova from the PRME Working Group on Sustainability Mindset, and Vice Chair for Research, PRME Chapter Eurasia.
 It fundamentally shifted how she viewed sustainability not as a checklist of actions, but as a guiding philosophy for leadership and life.

 “It helped me internalize the importance of long-term impact, systems thinking, and personal responsibility,” she says.
 “I started thinking more deeply about the kind of leader I want to be.”

-Equally important was the power of collaboration.
-Working across cultures and disciplines, Sara experienced firsthand how diverse perspectives can lead to smarter, more innovative solutions.
 This collaborative experience not only expanded her perspective but also nurtured the ability to work meaningfully across cultures, an essential skill for shaping a more inclusive and globally connected future.

 Local Roots, Global Responsibility

-Sara also emerged from the programme with a more nuanced understanding of sustainability in Tunisia.
+Sara also emerged from the Programme with a more nuanced understanding of sustainability in Tunisia.
 She now sees the importance of starting with local solutions that are grounded in everyday realities.
 “Start local and solve a problem you can see and feel.
 It keeps motivation high and impact real,” she advises future student ambassadors.

 She also encourages next year’s cohort to document their work and embrace discomfort.
 “Take initiative, collaborate beyond your comfort zone, and bring your unique perspective to the table.”